Child Protective Services (CPS):

 - To participate in a program or activity to help them get a job.

-Young adults ages 18 to 20 who have aged out of DFPS care may return to foster care:
+- Young adults ages 18 to 20 who have aged out of DFPS care may return to extended foster care.

 Supervised independent living (SIL) is where young adults live in a less restrictive, non-traditional living arrangement while continuing to receive casework and support service to help them become independent and self-sufficient.
 SIL is available for a young adult who is: